 How to treat diarrhea?

-In any case, you can try to stop Diarrhea from getting worse by altering what you eat and drink.
+In any case, you can try to stop diarrhea from getting worse by altering what you eat and drink.
 Take one of the following actions:

 - Add more probiotics: Yogurt and dietary supplements have probiotics in generous amounts.
 Probiotics are bacteria, beneficial in nature, which can help restore healthy digestion.
-Two examples of probiotics would be lactobacillus and bifidobacterium.
+Two examples of probiotics would be Lactobacillus and Bifidobacterium.
 If you have undergone a bone marrow transplant before, then you must consult with your doctor regarding the intake of probiotics.

-- Make sure you drink clear liquids: Once you catch diarrhea, it's better to resort to clear liquids such as clear broth, apple juice, and ice pops.
+- Make sure you drink clear liquids: Once you catch diarrhea, it’s better to resort to clear liquids such as clear broth, apple juice, and ice pops.
 Sports drinks, gelatin, and clear juices like peach, apricot, cranberry juice, and pear nectar are better than water because they have got sugar and salt in them.
 Salted lime water and salted buttermilk can replace fluid-electrolyte losses.
-Avoid apple juice as it can induce Diarrhea.
+Avoid apple juice as it can induce from this disease.
 Stay off from orange, pineapple, and tomato juices as they are too acidic.
 Forbid yourself from taking grapefruit juice as it can interfere with chemotherapy, radiotherapy, and other medications.